scala-network/xtcandrig/README.md

 ## Common Issues
 ### HUGE PAGES unavailable
-* Run XMRig as Administrator.
+* Run XTLRig as Administrator.
-* Since version 0.8.0 XMRig automatically enables SeLockMemoryPrivilege for current user, but reboot or sign out still required.
+* Since version 0.8.0 XTLRig automatically enables SeLockMemoryPrivilege for current user, but reboot or sign out still required.
 [Manual instruction](https://msdn.microsoft.com/en-gb/library/ms190730.aspx).

 ## Other information
 * No HTTP support, only stratum protocol support.
 * No TLS support.
-* Default donation 5% (5 minutes in 100 minutes) can be reduced to 1% via command line option `--donate-level`.
+* Default donation 5% (5 minutes in 100 minutes) can be reduced to 1% via command line option `--donate-level`, a portion of the donated mining power will go to @xmrig who is the creator of xmrig.

 ### CPU mining performance